You’ve probably heard of the growing popularity of bone broth lately, and if you haven’t, you should definitely know about it.

 Soups and Stews

 If you are one to enjoy some simple steamed vegetables in a quick weeknight dinner, you’ll be happy to know that you can use bone broth in place of water!
-Steaming vegetables with bone broth infuses the veggies with the health benefits of the broth, and adds a rich, deep, flavor as well.
+Steaming vegetables with bone broth infuse the veggies with the health benefits of the broth and add a rich, deep, flavor as well.